-Petri is the CEO of Etlatieto and the Research Director at the Research Institute of the Finnish Economy.
+Petri works as an economist at the Avance Attorneys LTD and in addition, he is a senior fellow in ETLA and in ETLA’s research projects.
 He has had a varied career as a researcher both in Finland and abroad, publishing widely both in Finland and internationally.
 He defended his doctorate in 2000 at the Vanderbilt University in the United States.
 Petri Rouvinen is an economist and PhD.
 He specialises in innovation activity, technology, competitiveness, globalisation and entrepreneurship.
 In the multidisciplinary SWiPE-project Petri is able to further his research on the effects of digitalisation on work and working life.

 What are your strengths as a SWiPE researcher?